How Market Basket Analysis In Python works?

 Understanding the steps of Market Basket Analysis in Python is essential for uncovering hidden patterns in sales data.
 Analysing purchase behaviour helps businesses optimise product placement, improve marketing strategies, and enhance customer experience.
 This knowledge enables data-driven decision-making, boosting profitability and operational efficiency.
 The steps of Market Basket Analysis in Python are as follows:

-Gathering and preparing the dataset for Market Basket Analysis is crucial before implementing it.
+It is crucial to gather and prepare the dataset for Market Basket Analysis before implementing it.
 The dataset should consist of transactional records, each representing a unique customer purchase and containing a list of items purchased.

 First, we must import Python libraries, such as Pandas and NumPy, for data manipulation and analysis.
 We can then load the dataset into a Pandas DataFrame and explore its structure using various functions and methods provided by the library.